context-hub/docs/docs/mcp/filesystem.md

 # Filesystem Tools

-The Context Generator MCP server includes a comprehensive set of filesystem tools that allow Claude to directly interact with your project files.
+**CTX** MCP server includes a comprehensive set of filesystem tools that allow Claude to directly interact with your project files.
 These tools enable powerful AI-assisted development workflows and make it easy to analyze, modify, and create files without leaving your conversation.